MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-two-node-clustered-file-server.md

 The following list describes shared folder configuration functionality that is integrated into failover clustering:

-- Display is scoped to clustered shared folders only (no mixing with non-clustered shared folders): When a user views shared folders by specifying the path of a clustered file server, the display will include only the shared folders that are part of the specific file server role.
-It will exclude non-clustered shared folders and shares part of separate file server roles that happen to be on a node of the cluster.
+- Display is scoped to clustered shared folders only (no mixing with non-clustered shared folders): When a user views shared folders by specifying the path of a clustered file server, the display includes only the shared folders that are part of the specific file server role.
+It excludes non-clustered shared folders and shares part of separate file server roles that happen to be on a node of the cluster.

 - Access-based enumeration: You can use access-based enumeration to hide a specified folder from users' view.
 Instead of allowing users to see the folder but not access anything on it, you can choose to prevent them from seeing the folder at all.
 You can configure access-based enumeration for a clustered shared folder in the same way as for a non-clustered shared folder.